douglasbagnall/p4wn/README.rst

 P4wn 2 in 2012 works a few thousand times faster than p4wn 1 did is
 2002.
 Much, but not all, of that is down to browser and hardware improvements.

+P4wn 3 is optimised for 2020 browsers.
+It manages to be much faster by using typed arrays and reducing memory allocations, but at essence it uses the same stupid evaluation algorithm.

 Embedding and theming
 =====================